spsforks/SCons-scons-wiki/AddFilesDynamically.md

 ## Changing the Emitter for StaticObject

-If you want to change where a builder finds its C/C++ source files, you want to change the emitter for the [StaticObject](StaticObject) builder, aka Object.
-Unfortunately, there is no OBJEMITTER currently defined, but another way to do it is shown below.
+If you want to change where a builder finds its C/C++ source files, you want to change the emitter for the `StaticObject` builder, aka `Object`.
+Unfortunately, there is no `OBJEMITTER` currently defined, but another way to do it is shown below.

 ```python
 # Assuming the BUILD_DIR is set to the location of the generated files